 species may be found here between November and March, including eagles, falcons,

 buteos, accipiters, harriers, kites and owls.
 SABO's Hawk Stalk tours take you

 down highways and back roads in search of these magnificent predators and other

 species that share their habitats.
 Along the way, your expert naturalist guides will share their knowledge of the

-identification, behavior, ecology, and history of the valley's raptors, Sandhill Cranes, sparrows,
+identification, behavior, ecology, history, and folklore of the valley's raptors, Sandhill Cranes, sparrows,

 and other wintering and resident birds.

-These all-day tours depart at 8 a.m. from downtown Bisbee (see map) and return between 4 and 4:30 p.m.
+This all-day tour departs at 8 a.m. from downtown Bisbee (see map) and returns between 4 and 4:30 p.m.

 $10 per person.
 For more information,